Articles in this section

 Drag and Drop

-The React TreeView component has in-built drag-and-drop feature.
+The React TreeView component has an in-built drag-and-drop feature.
 It allows users to drag any node and drop it on any other node in the same or different tree using the allowDragAndDrop property.
-Additionally, React TreeView supports to drag a tree node to an external container using the nodeDragStop event of the React TreeView.
+Additionally, the React TreeView supports dragging a tree node to an external container using the nodeDragStop event of the React TreeView.

 REACT